HOPE is one of my favorite subjects, you can probably tell.

 We must get to Him.

 We read the stories.
-Desperate parents pleading for their children, the woman who touched His hem, the friends who lowered the lame guy right through the roof, the blind man who cried out, “Have mercy on me, Son of David!”
+Desperate parents pleading for their children, the woman who touched His hem, the friends who lowered the paralyzed man right through the roof, the blind man who cried out, “Have mercy on me, Son of David!”
 The ones who acted on the urge of hope received from Him.

-We have the same choice today: accept our impossible circumstances, believe what the doctors say (which is sometimes inferior information) or choose hope.
+We have the same choice today: accept our impossible circumstances, believe what the doctors say (which is usually inferior information) or choose hope.
 Choose expectation.

 Why do we think God only wanted to heal back then?

-A couple of years back, if I ran into someone I hadn’t seen in a while, I had a brief habit of casually describing that our son and family had “been though hell.”
+A couple of years back, if I ran into someone I hadn’t seen in a while.
+At that time I had a brief habit of casually describing that our son and family had “been though hell.”
 (If you are unfamiliar with our son’s health battle, you can read more here.)
-It felt indeed true to me and it just plain felt satisfying and edgy to say.
+It felt true to me along with being satisfying to say.
 One day when I was about to say it, His voice stopped me mid-sentence:

 I don’t want you to say that anymore.
 It’s not accurate.